Battle of Elephant Point: Planning

 The task was given to 44th Indian Airborne Division, but this presented several problems.
 The division was in the middle of a reorganization, and many of its officers were on leave, as were two Gurkha airborne battalions; another, the 3rd Gurkha Parachute Battalion, was about to transfer to 77th Indian Parachute Brigade.
 With no one unit available, a composite force was put together for the operation.
-The Headquarters Company was formed of men from 2nd and 3rd Gurkha Parachute Battalions, and each battalion provided a further two companies – A and B from 2nd Gurkha Parachute Battalion and C and D from 3rd Gurkha Parachute Battalion.
+The Headquarters Company was formed of men from 2nd and 3rd Gurkha parachute battalions, and each battalion provided a further two companies – A and B from 2nd Gurkha Parachute Battalion and C and D from 3rd Gurkha Parachute Battalion.
 A mortar platoon and machine gun platoon augmented the ad hoc formation.
-The battalion was formed in early April, and came under the command of Major Jack Newland.
-After its initial formation it transferred to Chaklala, where its strength was augmented by Field Ambulance and Indian Engineers sections and it undertook training for the operation.
-When was this was completed it was transported to Midnapore, where for ten days it assembled its equipment and conducted a rehearsal exercise.
-Finally, on 29 April it was flown to Akyab on the Burmese coast, approximately 200 miles north of Rangoon, and was soon joined by a 200-strong reserve force formed of men from both Gurkha battalions and the 152nd Indian Parachute Battalion.
-The battalion would be transported in 40 C-47 Skytrain transport aircraft belonging to 1st and 2nd United States Air Commando Group.
+The makeshift battalion was formed in early April, and came under the command of Major Jack Newland.
+After its initial formation it transferred to Chaklala, where its strength was augmented by field ambulance and Indian engineers sections and it undertook training for the operation.
+When this was completed the battalion was transported to Midnapore, where for ten days it assembled its equipment and conducted a rehearsal exercise.
+Finally, on 29 April, it was flown to Akyab on the Burmese coast, approximately 200 miles north of Rangoon, where it was soon joined by a 200-strong reserve force formed of men from both Gurkha battalions and 152nd Indian Parachute Battalion.
+The battalion would be transported in 40 C-47 Skytrain transport aircraft belonging to 1st and 2nd United States Air Commando groups.